keboola/connection-docs/manipulation/transformations/r/binary.md

 make sure to

 - Put the R code in the working directory in a file, for example, `script.R`.
-- Download the table `in.c-r-transformations.cashier-data-predict` from the input mapping and place it inside `in/tables`. subdirectory of the working directory into file `cashier-data-predict.csv`.
+- Download the table `in.c-r-transformations.cashier-data-predict` from the input mapping and place it inside the `in/tables` subdirectory of the working directory into the `cashier-data-predict.csv` file.
-- Download a file with the `predictionModel` tag from Storage File Uploads, and place that file inside the `in/user` subdirectory of the working directory in the `predictionModel` file.
+- Download a file with the `predictionModel` tag from Storage File Uploads and place that file inside the `in/user` subdirectory of the working directory in the `predictionModel` file.
 Make sure the downloaded file has **no extension**.
-- Make sure the result R `data.frame` is stored inside the `out/tables` subdirectory in `data-predicted.csv`.
+- Store the result R `data.frame` inside the `out/tables` subdirectory in `data-predicted.csv`.